arjunvarmar/arjun-academic/_posts/2023-01-13-new-paper-published.md

 interaction and the pipe mobility, at which nucleation and spinodal-dominated phase separation dominate respectively.

 The paper was published after a long review of a year and 5 months.
-Extermely happy that we could make it.
+Happy that it finally came through.

 Thanks to Dr. Kevin Jacob and Prof. Nagamani Jaya Balila for sharing the APT results (see their study [here](https://doi.org/10.1016/j.mtla.2022.101358)) and for useful discussions, Mr. Abhinav Roy, Prof. Ferdinand Haider and Prof. T A Abinandanan for